Driven to make a difference?

 Now more than ever, the world needs ethical leaders.
 At Dominican, we don’t shy away from the challenge.
 Driven by the Dominican Catholic principles of love and truth, we go where the work is great and difficult.
 Where it matters most.
 Expanding access to education.
 Guiding generations of students to find their true calling.
 Relentlessly pursuing our founders’ vision of a world of compassion and justice.
 To accomplish the impossible.
 Explore just a few of the ways we go first:

-No. 1 for Social Mobility in the Midwest
+No. 1 for Social Mobility in Illinois

 Finances shouldn’t stand in the way of helping students find their purpose.
-That’s one reason U.S. News & World Report ranks Dominican No. 1 in the Midwest in ensuring the social mobility of our graduates.
+That’s one reason U.S. News & World Report ranks Dominican No. 1 in Illinois in ensuring the social mobility of our graduates.
 We’re on a mission to make the world more just by empowering our students to find their true calling – and use it to transform the world.
 Just ask Madison Fette, first generation student and scholarship recipient.

 Where Mission Meets Impact